tsdaemon/tsdaemon.github.io/courses.md

 # 2018

-[DBMS Application and Architecture](/courses/2018-databases), for second year Computer Science BAs in Ukrainian Catholic University.
+[Introduction to databases](/courses/2018-databases), for second year Computer Science BAs in Ukrainian Catholic University.

 [Deep Learning for NLP](/courses/2018-dl-nlp), for Computer Science MSc in Ukrainian Catholic University.